Absolutely Famished project launch

 CALL FOR WORKS

-Media Lab Melbourne presents ImMEDIATE, nurse an exhibition investigating the immediacy, for sale seductiveness and transformative nature of technology.
+Media Lab Melbourne presents ImMEDIATE, an exhibition investigating the immediacy, seductiveness and transformative nature of technology.
 From its role as a conduit or interpreter of information, to its ability to mediate various aspects of our lives, technology has a presence that is increasingly hard to ignore.
 The ethics and politics of communication, our relationships and our retinas, nothing is spared by the instant gratification of the new industry.

 We are looking for artists interested in responding to the exhibition theme of ImMEDIATE and who are working at the forefront of this confusing yet extremely exciting frontier.

 We are looking for critical, technological art works, in particular works commenting on the way in which technology can effortlessly modify data and imbue it with new cultural meanings.
 Technology now mediates our lives, and we are looking for projects that offer insight or reflect on this process.
 We are also interested in the notion of technology as an accelerator, short-circuiting norms and gratifying instantly (visually, sonically and tactilely).